openhab/openhab-addons/bundles/org.openhab.binding.mercedesme/README.md

     /**
      * Send Point of Interest (POI) to your vehicle.
      * This POI is shown in your vehicle messages and can be instantly used to start a navigation route to this point.
-     * A "catchy" title plus latitude / longitude are mandatory.
+     * A title plus latitude / longitude are mandatory.
      * Parameters args is optional.
 If you use it respect the following order
      * 1) City
      * 2) Street